Peer-to-Peer Car-Sharing and Its Effects on Auto Insurance

-What Is A Peer to Peer Car Sharing Program?
+What Is A Peer-to-Peer Car Sharing Program?

 For the individual who is thinking about renting out his or her personal vehicle, there are some general insurance concerns that should be addressed.
 If you are making a profit from renting out your vehicle, your personal insurance policy does not cover it.
-As mentioned above, peer to peer programs recognize this and provide some form of coverage.
+As mentioned above, peer-to-peer programs recognize this and provide some form of coverage.
 It is best to not only check your personal policy before enrolling in a program such as this but also thoroughly examine the company’s policy as well.
-If they do not offer any form of insurance, most personal insurance companies provide coverage for driver that have the owner’s permission but does that extend to P2P programs?
+If they do not offer any form of insurance, most personal insurance companies provide coverage for a driver that has the owner’s permission but does that extend to P2P programs?
 Only your insurer can answer that question.

 It also can’t be guaranteed that everyone will handle an owner’s car with the same regard.
-Normal wear and tear happens much faster when 15 people are driving a car in various situation versus one person commuting to work every day.
+Normal wear and tear happens much faster when 15 people are driving a car in various situations versus one person commuting to work every day.
 Also, if major damage occurs to the car the P2P insurance may cover the damage, but the value of the car may depreciate something a driver is ultimately stuck with.

-Insurance Companies on Peer to Peer Sharing
+Insurance Companies on Peer-to-Peer Sharing

-While these were Ron’s words, that general statement reflects the state that Liz Fong-Jones found herself in after renting her car through Relay Rides.
-The renter, driving the wrong way down a road, collided with another car carrying four passengers, all who sustained serious injuries.
-While Relay Rides provides a $1 million/ accident coverage policy and reimbursed Ms. Fong-Jones for her totaled car, the injury claims for all four passengers may total over $1 million when everything is settled.
+While these were Ron’s words, that general statement reflects the state that Liz Fong-Jones found herself in after renting her car through RelayRides (now known as Turo).
+The renter, driving the wrong way down a road, collided with another car carrying four passengers, all of who sustained serious injuries.
+While RelayRides (now known as Turo) provides a $1 million/ accident coverage policy and reimbursed Ms. Fong-Jones for her totaled car, the injury claims for all four passengers may total over $1 million when everything is settled.
 Who pays for that?

 States such as California, Oregon, and Washington have recently passed laws attempting to address insurance and liability issues not only for vehicle owners but also for P2P programs to set a better standard when the unforeseen happens.
 If programs such as this are available in your area, it is highly recommended to extensively research the potential consequences it could have on an insurance policy.